Boreal chickadee: Foraging behaviour

 These birds forage on conifer branches or probe into the bark, gleaning insects and foraging for conifer seeds, which may be stored in preparation for winter months.
 Boreal chickadees are known to store large amounts of food in different trees, each location containing several food items.
 Food is usually stored in the mid-region of trees at a lower level than at which they foraged.
 They generally forage in black spruce, white spruce and tamarack trees which minimizes competition with black-capped chickadees who forage in more deciduous and mixed forests.
 Boreal chickadees often forage in small flocks including other small birds, especially in winter.

 Predators

-With the advantage of being a winged bird, the boreal chickadee has few predators.
+With the advantage of being a bird capable of flight, the boreal chickadee has few predators.
 These consist of larger birds such as small owls, hawks and shrikes.
 Predators of eggs and baby boreal chickadees generally consist of tree climbing animals such as squirrels, chipmunks, mice, bears and rats.